nikunjsingh93/react-glass-keep/README.md

 	•	Admin page shows “Unauthorized”
 Verify your account is admin (is_admin=1) or that ADMIN_EMAILS includes your username/email exactly.
 	•	Docker CSS looks wrong
-Rebuild after Tailwind config changes: docker compose build --no-cache.
+Rebuild after Tailwind changes: docker compose build --no-cache.
-Make sure you pulled the latest image and hard-refresh (clear PWA cache if installed).
+Pull the latest image and hard-refresh (clear PWA cache if installed).
 	•	Data disappeared after re-deploy
 Confirm the host volume is mounted to /app/data and points at a persistent host path (~/.glass-keep).